AdiP84/Automation/README.md

 3. should open eMag Genius page
 4. should open login to my account page
 5. should have a functional search

+I ran the test using the command: npx wdio run ./wdio.conf.js --spec test2.js in commmand prompt.